megbeckim/PhotosWebSite/README.md

 *Backlog*

+* remove 'albums' from spreadsheet, and then instead of having to remove it from thumb.php5 param, add it to full-sized photo src
 * fix videos (which means support videos!), or else remove them
 * fix portrait/fullscreen on mobile not to have too big a font!
 * updating document title when navigating